qor/qor/example/tutorial/bookstore/README.md

     }

 `l10n.Global = "en-US"` is the default used by the `l10n` package, but better to be explicit here.
-`l10n.RegisterCallbacks` registeres callbacks with `gorm` to keep track of changes in the different locales.
+`l10n.RegisterCallbacks` registers callbacks with `gorm` to keep track of changes in the different locales.

 The last step is to define who can view or edit which locales.
 In `models.go` we have two methods defined on our `User` type: